Table of Contents

 Pathophysiology of Diabetes Insipidus

-Water balance regulation is dependent on three main factors: thirst, ADH and the kidneys.
+Water balance regulation is dependent on three main factors: thirst, ADH, and kidneys.
 A failure in any of these three factors would eventually result in DI.

-Physiologically, ADH increases the water reabsorption in the collecting ducts of the nephrons and regulate the water content of the body.
+Physiologically, ADH increases the water reabsorption in the collecting ducts of the nephrons and regulates the water content of the body.
 In dehydration, the secretion of ADH increases to reabsorb more free water.
 In the absence of ADH (central DI), and when the kidneys are resistant to ADH (nephrogenic DI), the water cannot be reabsorbed.
 Instead, it is increasingly excreted by the kidneys, which produce a high volume of diluted urine.